MatteoRagni/project.controller/README.md

 The main `setup` and `loop` operates on a state machine, and are in the file `arduino.ino`, the core file to be compiled and uploaded to the controller board.
 The static configuration and defaults are defined in `Config.h`.

+## Emergency Button

+It is possible to connect an emergency button to the controller.
+When the button is pressed an interrupt that puts the controller in the alarm state is called.

+The settings for the emergency button are:

+ * `EMERGENCYBTN_PIN`: Pin for emergency button, must have Interrupt capabilities
+ * `EMERGENCYBTN_MODE`: Default mode for emergency button signal: valid are RISING, LOW, CHANGE, FALLING.
+    Check on Arduino attachInterrupt documentation

 ## Pressure Controller

 The pressure control is a PI controller that requires a reference generator